programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 {% include figure.html filename="regplot_book_review_length.png" caption="Book reviews by average word count per year" %}

 In this case, we do see an increase over time in this example, with an average difference of about 35 words per year.
+However, we can also see that the trend line would be very different if the years 1920-1924 were excluded.

+If we were evaluating the results of this model, we might summarize that:

+1. the average lengths of book reviews between 1905 and 1925 does change from year to year
+2. the change in averages does not look linear
+3. to the extent that the change over time is fitted to a linear model, the average lengths of book reviews between 1914 and 1919 don't fit the expected pattern

-There could be various causes for this apparent relationship, and these results might be better explained by another model (such as a polynomial regression), but this simplified example is useful for demonstrating several key concepts associated with linear and logistic regression models.
+There could be various causes for this apparent relationship between average review length and date.
+However, this simplified example is useful for demonstrating several key concepts associated with linear (and by extension, logistic) regression models.

+1. A line-of-best-fit can be used to evaluate the relationships among variables
+2. Interpreting these relationships requires first assessing whether the model is showing a strong relationship.
+3. In a linear regression context, variables may be related but not linearly related, which might suggest that some other model (such as a polynomial regression) would be more appropriate.
+(For more on this topic, take a look at my discussion of Homoscedasticity)
+4. Visualizing the line-of-best-fit among the points used to produce it can be provide an effective "gut check" of a model's efficacy.

 The visualization is a conventional scatter plot with average length on one axis, and year on the other.
 Through the two-dimensional data, a straight line has been drawn, and this line is drawn in such a way as to minimize the total distance of all points from the line.
 We can imagine that if we made the line shallower or steeper, or moved the entire line up or down without changing its angle, some points might be closer to the line, but other points would now be farther away.
 A __line of best fit__ in this case, expresses the general idea that the line should work as well as possible for the most points, and the specific idea that that a line's goodness-of-fit can be assessed by calculating __the mean of the squared error__.
 To clarify this idea of squared error, I have added some new labels to the same regression plot.

 {% include figure.html filename="regplot_book_review_length_w_error.png" caption="Book reviews by average word count per year with error lines" %}

 In this plot, a vertical line between each point and the regression line expresses the error for each data point.
-The squared error is the length of that line squared, and the mean squared error is the sum of all squared error values, divided by the total number of data points.[^5] Fitting a regression line in this way is sometimes referred to as an __ordinary least squares regression__.[^6] One thing that makes a line-of-best-fit approach so appealing is that it describes a singularity function to convert one or more input values into an output value.
+The squared error is the length of that line squared, and the mean squared error is the sum of all squared error values, divided by the total number of data points.[^11] Fitting a regression line in this way is sometimes referred to as an __ordinary least squares regression__.[^12] One thing that makes a line-of-best-fit approach so appealing is that it describes a singularity function to convert one or more input values into an output value.
 The standard regression function looks like this:

 $$
 Y = a + bX
 $$
 In this function, X is the explanatory variable and Y is the dependent variable, or the prediction.
 The lowercase a is the value of y when x = 0 (or the __intercept__), and b is the slope of the line.
 If this formula looks familiar, you may recall from algebra class that any line in a coordinate system can be expressed by designating two values: a starting set of coordinates and "rise over run."
-In a linear regression, the intercept provides the starting coordinate, the coefficient provides information about the rise of the slope, and the run value is expressed by the explanatory variable.[^7] When we perform multiple regression, we end up with a similar function, as follows:
+In a linear regression, the intercept provides the starting coordinate, the coefficient provides information about the rise of the slope, and the run value is expressed by the explanatory variable.[^13] When we perform multiple regression, we end up with a similar function, as follows:

 $$
 Y = a + bX1 + cX2 + dXn